ELthomasoPostfix/Webservices/README.md

 ## Startup

-To run the API and web interface, simply call the run script **in the project root**.
+To run the API and web interface, simply call the [run script](run.sh) **from the project root**.
 This script considers the existence of a `venv/` folder in the project root to be proof the the installation having happened already.
 However, it should prompt the user to ask if reinstallation is desired anyways.

 ```sh
 ./run.sh